ramramps/GReg/README.md

 ###User
 ####/toc/

 This returns the *terms of use* acceptance status for the current authenticated user.
+If the user is not found, this API returns `false` for `accepted` field:

+    {
+        user_id: String,
+        accepted: Boolean
+    }

 ###Package
 ####/pkg/